IPC organizations are present and active in:

 The Regional Conference is organized every two years and is preceded by a Regional Consultation of Civil Society Organizations.

->Next ERC: 32nd session of the Regional Conference for Europe, 5 – 7 of May 2020, Tashkent, Uzbekistan
+> Next ERC: 32nd session of the Regional Conference for Europe, second half of 2020, Tashkent, Uzbekistan

 > Last ERC: 31st session of the Regional Conference for Europe, 16 – 18 of May 2018, Voronezh, Russian Federation